You’ve been accepted into the Science and Comics Initiative! Now what?

 The final narrator is “Omar Khouri, Artist-in-Residence (made this comic).”
 Omar holds pencils in both hands, grinning.
 He’s wearing a hoodie and glasses and has a thick mustache.

-Audra: “You have been accepted into the science/comics fellowship!
+Audra: “You have been accepted into the Science and Comics Initiative!
 Now what?”

 Luca: “Well, we have some technical guidelines for you to follow…”

-Audra: “…as well as some rules and suggestions on the method of collaboration to help you get started and stay on track all the way to the end.”
+Audra: “…as well as some rules and suggestions to get your collaboration started and keep it on track all the way to the end.”

-Much smaller, full body cartoons of Luca and Audra stand next to each other.
-“Science/Comics fellowship collaborators ‘A Trip into Serotonin’, 2020.”
+Much smaller, full body cartoons of Luca and Audra stand next to each other labeled, “Science/Comics fellowship collaborators ‘A Trip into Serotonin’, 2020.”

 Page 2